Vassily-Petrousevitch/Vassily-Petrousevitch/README.md

-- 👋 Hi, I’m @Vassily-Petrousevitch.
-- 👀 I’m interested in coding, video games, and sports.
-- 🌱 I’m currently learning computer engineering at UBC!
-- 📫 How to reach me: vasspetrousevitch@gmail.com
+My name is Vassily Petrousevitch.
+I am a computer engineering student at UBC.
+You can reach me at vasspetrousevitch@gmail.com.

 <!---
 Vassily-Petrousevitch/Vassily-Petrousevitch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.